 Bleeding Disorder

-A bleeding disorder is a hereditary condition caused by a defect in the genetic code.
 People with bleeding disorders are unable to manufacture specific proteins, called factors, which their bodies need to clot blood.

 Types of Bleeding Disorders